kaycebasques/biodigitaljazz/systemantics.rst

 can be more cheaply and rapidly done under factory conditions."

 **Complicated Systems Produce Unexpected Outcomes**.
-DDT was introduced to improve crop yield and control disease and ended up dangerously thinning out the shells of Bald Eagles.
+DDT was introduced to improve crop yield and control disease.
+It ended up dangerously thinning out the shells of Bald Eagles.

 **Complex Systems Tend To Oppose Their Own Proper Function**.
-My favorite axiom.
-Your city has a problem with trash building up on the streets so it sets up a waste management company.
-The company starts out by collecting trash daily, but then they shift to a Tuesday-only schedule.
-Next, you get a notice saying that the company will no longer service your building unless you buy their standardized garbage cans (to ensure that the robotic arms on their trucks can pick them up).
-Eventually, the waste management union goes on strike and the trash starts piling up on the street again anyways.

 **People In Systems Do Not Do What The System Says They Are Doing**.
 The stated purpose of a king is to rule a country, but in reality they spend a lot of time fighting off usurpers.
+Likewise, the stated purpose of a senator is to represent a state, but they often end up spending a lot of time focusing on their own reelection campaign instead.

 **The System Itself Does Not Do What It Says It Is Doing**. "*Example 1*.
 Doesn't the auto industry supply us with millions of new cars each year, even